Guide to Girraween National Park

 Creek Trail: 3.5km return

-Longer and challenging walks
+Longer and more challenging walks

 Bring your sense of adventure and be prepared for a bit of rock scrambling.